 Practical Implementation of Dark Adaptation in Optometric Practice

 This resource goes beyond explaining why dark adaptation is so important in optometric practice.
 Having already established the reasons why functional testing is essential, this year’s report outlines the practical strategies for how to make routine testing a reality in your own eye care practice.

 About the Author

-Dr. Corbin earned a B.A. in Biology from Hofstra University in New York, and a B.S. in Visual Science and O.D. degree from the Pennsylvania College of Optometry.
-Dr. Corbin owns and operates the Wyomissing Optometric Center in Pennsylvania.
-He serves as Chief of the Section of Optometry at Penn State Health St. Joseph Medical Center.
-He is also on the Allied Health Medical Staff at Penn State Health St. Joseph Medical Center (inpatient consults and Emergency Department eye care) and serves as a Consulting Staff member at Health South Reading Rehabilitation Hospital.
+Dr. Corbin earned his optometry degree from the Pennsylvania College of Optometry.
+He owns and operates the Wyomissing Optometric Center in Pennsylvania.
+Dr. Corbin serves as Chief of the Section of Optometry at Penn State Health St. Joseph Medical Center and serves as a Consulting Staff member at Health South Reading Rehabilitation Hospital.
 Dr. Corbin serves as Principal Investigator for numerous pharmaceutical companies in conducting clinical trials to test new medications and devices.
 He is recognized for his lectures, both locally and nationally, and has authored numerous professional articles and contributed to several textbooks.
 In 2014, Dr. Corbin was selected as the “Pennsylvania College of Optometry Alumnus of the Year” for his contributions to Salus University/PCO and the profession of optometry.